 By completing an application now and including a refundable deposit, you can lock in your present state of health and your age.
-Deposits are totally refundable if you change your mind for any reason, for up to 30 days after a policy is delivered.6
+Deposits are totally refundable if you change your mind for any reason during the application process, through what is called the 'free look' period once your policy is delivered.